kuba2k2/alpine-home-assistant/README.md

 Building from source is also possible; the original guide is at the end of this document.

 **Note:** in April 2024 the `MACHINE` variable in `/etc/hassio.json` created by this package was changed to reflect the correct system architecture.
-Upgrading to `hassio-supervised` v1.7.0 or newer will automatically rewrite that file.
+Upgrading to `hassio-supervised` v1.7.0 or newer will automatically rewrite that file with every update.

 ## Prerequisites